aws-samples/iam-identity-center-team/docs/docs/deployment/prerequisites.md

   - CloudTrail Lake
   - Account management

   [As per AWS best practice](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_best-practices_mgmt-acct.html#best-practices_mgmt-use), it is not recommended to deploy resources in the organization management account.
 Designate a dedicated account for deploying the TEAM solution.
+We recommend that you do not deploy any other workloads in this account, and carefully manage users with access to this account based on a need-to-do principle.
   {: .note}

 ### TEAM groups